Readings in Australian History

 Jim is probably best known to the public for having in the early 1980’s proposed that Australian Rules football was derived from the tribal football game of Marngrook.

-Jim and I have worked together for many years to promote the playing of Marngrook at schools.
-This is so that students can directly experience Aboriginal culture and the traditional behavioural norms associated with playing the game.
-Marngrook is one of the topics addressed in Theme Eight of the course before you.
+Jim and I have worked together for many years to promote the playing of Marngrook at schools, so that students can directly experience Aboriginal culture and the traditional behavioural norms associated with playing the game.
+Marngrook is one of the topics addressed in both Themes Eight and Nine of the course before you.

-Also, over the last few years Jim and I have continued to explore traditional Aboriginal land management practices, for which Jim has coined the term ‘Permaculture Farming’.
-More particularly we have sought to raise awareness of how ‘Songlines’, the traditional Aboriginal travel routes, are still with us today as the meandering major roads and highways across Australia.
-These topics are all discussed within Theme One.
+Over the last two decades, Jim and I have continued exploring traditional Aboriginal land management practices, which Jim has described as ‘Permaculture Farming’.
+More particularly we have sought to raise awareness of how ‘Songlines’, traditional Aboriginal travel routes, are still with us today as the meandering major roads and highways across Australia.
+These topics are all discussed within Theme One on Aboriginal Antiquity.

 Themes Two and Three discuss Aboriginal thought systems and social structures, and whilst Jim and I have over the years had many discussions on these topics, his debt is more to others.
-This includes iconic Victorian Elders such as Uncles Reg Saunders, Banjo Clarke and Reg Blow, and Northern Australian tribal people such as Donald Murrawilli and David Gulpilil.
+This includes iconic Victorian Elders such as Uncles Reg Saunders, Banjo Clarke and Reg Blow, as well as Northern Australian tribal people like Donald Murrawilli and David Gulpilil.

-In Theme Four, Jim discusses the impacts of colonisation and most particularly the smallpox plague of 1789.
-I remember vividly when Jim first began researching the smallpox issue more than ten years ago and I said to him ‘Surely it was deliberate?’
+In Theme Five, aptly titled ‘The Collision of Worlds’, the impacts of original colonisation in 1788 are discussed.
+Most particularly the mysterious smallpox plague of 1789.
+I remember vividly when Jim first began researching the smallpox issue more than fifteen years ago and I said to him ‘Surely it was deliberate?’
 When Jim said he hadn’t found any proof, I urged him to keep digging.
-Fortunately, the First Fleet was the most documented event in human history, and Jim finally fitted all the jigsaw pieces together.
+Fortunately, the First Fleet was probably the most documented event in human history, and Jim finally fitted all the jigsaw pieces together to exhume the buried truth.

-It was subsequently a great pleasure for me to provide a Foreword to Jim’s 2016 book ‘The Dust of the Mindye’ which exhumed this buried history of the 1789 smallpox plague.
-This was particularly pleasing for me, because the Mindye was a Kulin legend of the smallpox plague.
-The effects of 1789 smallpox plague on the Australian people are covered in Theme Four of the readings.
+It was subsequently a great pleasure for me to provide a Foreword to Jim’s 2016 book ‘The Dust of the Mindye’, because the Mindye was in fact a Kulin legend of the smallpox plague.

-It is a continuing mutual endeavour and the stories of these historic figures, as well as some of Jim’s family stories, compose the articles in Themes Six, Seven and Eight.
+It is a continuing mutual endeavour and the stories of these historic figures, as well as some of Jim’s own family stories, comprise the articles in Themes Six, Seven, Eight and Nine.

-I hope you enjoy the more than seventy articles before you, because it is essentially history from the inside.
+I hope you enjoy the more then ninety articles before you, because it is essentially history from the inside.

 Uncle Bill Nicholson